labex-labs/open-source-labs/python/python-mastery/lab-ex5-1-definitional-aspects-of-functions/en/step4.md

 # Handling CSV Files Without Headers

-Not all CSV files include headers in their first row.
-Let's modify our functions to handle files without headers by allowing the caller to provide the headers manually.
+In the world of data processing, not all CSV files come with headers in their first row.
+Headers are the names given to each column in a CSV file, which help us understand what kind of data each column holds.
+When a CSV file lacks headers, we need a way to handle it properly.
+In this section, we'll modify our functions to allow the caller to provide the headers manually, so we can work with CSV files both with and without headers.

 1. Open the `reader.py` file and update it to include header handling: